 Books of his photography include Au bord (Editions de la Villette, Paris, 2022), Cristina's History (Le Point du Jour, Cherbourg, 2007), War Story (Gina Kehayoff Verlag, Munich, 1996), and Silent Passage (Hudson Hills Press, New York, 1988).

-He is represented by Parker Stephenson Photographs in New York City and Gilles Peyroulet & Cie in Paris, France.
+He is represented by L. Parker Stephenson Photographs in New York City and Gilles Peyroulet & Cie in Paris, France.